SenatorSteven/microbar/README.md

 ## Configuration

 Before compilation, while possible to edit all files, it is important to pay a visit to headers/defines.h.
-Through it, you can set the name of the program (yes, really), tab size in spaces (exactly what it reads like), the amount of characters to read per line and the default number of lines to read, which can be changed at runtime.
+Through it, you can set the tab size, the amount of characters to read per line and the default number of lines to read, which can be changed at runtime.
 You can also change the "bytes4" type in case of a compile-time error. microbar is made with 64 bit machines in mind.
 If integers are not 4 bytes on the user's machine, there is the capability to change the type used.
+The program name is read at runtime.